Mattis accuses China of 'intimidation and coercion' in S. China Sea - Journal du Cameroun

 “Despite China’s claims to the contrary, the placement of these weapon systems is tied directly to military use for the purposes of intimidation and coercion,” Mattis told the Shangri-La Dialogue.

-He also called out Chinese President Xi Jinping for reneging on a 2015 promise made at the White House that Beijing would not militarise the island features in the South China Sea.
+He also blasted Chinese President Xi Jinping for reneging on a 2015 promise made at the White House that Beijing would not militarise the island features in the South China Sea.

 Mattis’ address in Singapore was the second time he had attended the summit since becoming Pentagon chief.